 There are no data on hate crimes committed by members of active hate groups, but many experts say that "lone wolf" sympathizers influenced by the group's messages pose a bigger threat.

 Which states have the most hate groups?

-The SPLC lists these states as having the highest number of active hate groups:
+The SPLC lists these states as having the highest number of active hate groups in 2014:

 The SPLC has a map listing the groups active in each state.